 - Ubud Wana Resort – city type hotel, not too big, with spacious rooms, couple swimming pools, not far from Ubud Monkey forest.
 Stuff very flexible and helpful.
 Breakfast buffet type with several options.

 - Sanggingan Villa and Permana Cottages – Ubud – both places are not too far from Ubud center.
-Rooms are spacious but interior of Bali in 80’s (some rooms only with fan, some rooms needs improvement).
+Rooms are spacious but the interior of Bali in 80’s (some rooms only with fan, some rooms needs improvement).
 Very simple served breakfast.

 Self-stabbing ritual that brings people closer to God – “Ngerebong”